 Think about it this way.
 Say you’re planning to paint your living room.
 There are two methods you could pursue.
 One is a quick and dirty method where you jump in and start painting.
 You could skip cleaning the walls or filling in surface cracks or frame holes.
 You could paint around outlet covers rather than remove them.
 You’d get the room painted, but not very well and you’ll find yourself coming back to do touchups.
 The other method is to prepare.
 You could move your furniture, prep the surface, tape off your woodwork, etc. It may take longer to get started, but the end result will be cleaner and more efficient.

 It’s the same with a 3E Templates project.
 Do your homework and preparation first by adequately planning and the end result will be a well thought out and organized effort.

-If you’d like to learn more about preparing for a 3E Templates project, sign up for online training being led by Jeff Shaw on Wednesday, February 20, 2019 at 11:30 AM.
+If you’d like to learn more about preparing for a 3E Templates project, join our webinar taking place Wednesday, May 20, 2020 at 11:30 AM.